 Research group of Prof. Dr. Thomas Borsch

-The Group Borsch at Freie Universität Berlin is part of the Institute of Biology and a member of the Dahlem Center of Plant Sciences.
-In our research group we investigate the evolution of flowering plants from different aspects.
+The Borsch group at Freie Universität Berlin is part of the Institute of Biology and a member of the Dahlem Center of Plant Sciences.
+We investigate different aspects of the evolution of flowering plants.

 Head: Prof. Dr. Thomas Borsch